ajaytiwari0607/Car-Management-System/README.md

 Global Search: Search cars by name, model, year, color, or fuel type.
 Pagination & Sorting: Display large datasets efficiently with pagination and sorting.
-Validation: Validate all inputs to ensure proper data is submitted
+Validation: Validate all inputs to ensure proper data is submitted.

 3. How to run the application
 Step 1: You need to download this from github link.